DrSnyder86/ERS-Integration/README.md

 - Next head into your `client` folder and open `alerts` file.
 Scroll all the way to the bottom and paste the alerts from `add.alerts.lua` here.
 - Open your qbx-radialmenu resourse.
 Go into the `config` folder and open the `client.lua`.
 Copy the items from `config.client` and paste them under `menu items` or `job items`.
 - Drag and drop the ers_integration script in your resourse folder.
 Be sure it is started after ERS and Ps-dispatch.

+# REPLACE-INSTALL
+- Make a backup as usual
+- Replace the following files in `ps-dispatch` with the ones provoded in the  REPLACE-INSTALL Folder. ps-dispatch/client/alerts.lua ps-dispatch/shared/config.lua

+- Next replace the following in `qbx-radialmenu`. qbx-radialmenu/config/client.lua

 ## Update
 - Included a drag and drop version for the ps-dispatch and qbx-radialmenu configs so you dont have to copy and paste.
 Latest versions of both.